 Create a strategy for getting your team to install the software in the first place.
 To do this, treat your internal users like customers — sell the value of your app to them, track their usage, and gather feedback to improve your implementation process

 Specifically, download and usage data are vital when evaluating the ROI of your application.
 To improve these rates, it’s imperative to internally promote your initiative.

-How to accomplish: Opt for a provider who provides analytics so you can track who has installed the app, and who hasn’t, and who is actually engaging with it frequently.
-By having this intelligence, you can reach out to employees individually, and request they install the app, and help them set aside time to start learning it.
+How to accomplish this: Opt for a provider who provides analytics so you can track who has installed the app, who hasn’t, and who is actually engaging with it frequently.
+By having this intelligence, you can reach out to employees individually, request they install the app, and help them set aside time to start learning it.

 Rule #2: Practice Makes Perfect

-After introducing a new application to your team, don’t expect immediate understanding.
+Don’t expect immediate understanding after introducing a new application to your team.

-You can’t give your team a Swiss Army knife and expect them to build a house.
-Provide an opportunity for your team to practice and learn the tool as it directly applies to their job.
+With app fatigue, busy schedules, and varying agendas, it’s essential you provide an opportunity for your team to practice and learn the tool as it directly applies to their job.

-We’ve seen that most employees need to master anywhere from 3-10 actions with the technology before incorporating into everyday practice.
-So when you’re training your sales team, recommend 3-10 ways they can use the app, specific to their sales process so they can assimilate in a low-risk way, and not in front of the client.
+We’ve seen that most employees need to master anywhere from 3-10 actions within the technology before incorporating it into everyday practice.
+So when you’re training your sales team, recommend 3-10 ways they can use the app specific to their processes.
+This helps them assimilate in a low-risk way without putting them to the test in front of clients.

 Once they’ve practiced with the app enough, it will become more natural for them to use it in the field.